khushijindal/Readers-Writers_Problem/README.md

 }while(1);
 ```
 ## Explanation of its working:
 The starve-free solution works on this method : Any number of readers can simultaneously read the data without any issue.
-The "rwt" semaphore ensures that only a single writer can access the critical section at any moment.
+The "write_mutex" semaphore ensures that only a single writer can access the critical section at any moment.
 Once a writer has come, no new process that comes after it can start reading, ensuring mutual exclusion.
-Also, when the first reader tries to access the critical section it has to acquire the "r_mutex" lock to access the critical section thus ensuring mutual exclusion between the readers and writers.
+Also, when the first reader tries to access the critical section it has to acquire the "read_mutex" lock to access the critical section thus ensuring mutual exclusion between the readers and writers.

 Before accessing the critical section any reader or writer have to first acquire the "turn" semaphore which uses a FIFO queue for the blocked processes.
 Thus as the queue uses a FIFO policy, every process has to wait for a finite amount of time before it can access the critical section thus meeting the requirement of bounded waiting.
 This ensures that any new process that comes after this (be it reader or writer) will be queued up on "turn".

 Suppose processes come as RRRWRWRRR.
 Now, by our method the first three readers will first read.
 Then, when the next process which is a writer takes the turn semaphore, it won't give it up until it's done.
-Also, it acquires the "rwt" semaphore.
+Also, it acquires the "write_mutex" semaphore.
 Now, suppose by the time this writer is done writing, the next writer has already arrived.
 However, it will be queued up on the turn semaphore.
 Thus, it won't get to start writing before the process before it, the reader process has completed.
 Thus, the reader process will get done and then the writer process will again block any more processes from starting and so on.

 The code is structured so that there are no chances for deadlock and also the readers and writers takes a finite amount of time to pass through the critical section and also at the end of each reader writer code they release the semaphore for other processes to enter into critical section.